lucassoares01/Calculator/README.md

 ## 🚀 How To Test ?

-You can test the project using this command
+You can test the project using this command:

 ```
 git clone https://github.com/lucassoares72/Calculator.git